reatlat/etsy-tab-for-facebook-page/README.md

-# Etsy tab for facebook page
+# Showcase for Etsy Store